 Amanda Reddy is the Executive Director of the National Center for Healthy Housing, an organization founded on the premise that better housing can be a powerful platform for better health.
 Since joining the organization in 2012, she has advanced numerous initiatives, including those related to healthcare financing of healthy homes services, training and TA to support the launch and growth of sustainable healthy homes programs, and the development of indicators for the HUD Healthy Communities Index.
 Prior to NCHH, Ms. Reddy was a research scientist with the New York State Department of Health, where she provided program evaluation, management, and technical support for the Asthma Control, Healthy Homes and Lead Poisoning Primary Prevention, Healthy Neighborhoods, and Healthy Home Environments for New Yorkers with Asthma programs.
 Ms. Reddy holds an MS in environmental health from the London School of Hygiene and Tropical Medicine and a BA in neuroscience from Mount Holyoke College.

-Christopher Bloom, Communications and Marketing Officer, joined NCHH in January 2008.
+Christopher Bloom, Communications and Marketing Manager, joined NCHH in January 2008.
 Previously, as a project coordinator, he managed the daily operations of NCHH’s national lead safety training program, active in 38 states from 2009 to 2013, which certified over 27,000 renovators in EPA’s Renovation, Repair, and Painting (RRP) rule.
 His attention to detail and his rapport with both instructors and contractors helped it to become one of the most successful RRP training programs in the nation.
 Before joining NCHH, he sold new custom single-family homes and townhouses.
 Mr. Bloom holds a Bachelor of Arts degree in English Textual Studies from Syracuse University.